First of all, the (((corporate news media))) does not get to "call" elections. They can go [email protected]

 The original system made the person with the most Electoral Votes President and the runner-up became the Vice President.
 So after the Election of 1800 fiasco, the 12th Amendment was passed so that both President and VP ran on a combined ticket.

 With no candidate capturing the majority of Electors, the 1800 election was decided in the House of Representatives, where New York attorney and former Treasury Secretary Alexander Hamilton, leader of the Federalist Party (the Party of George Washington and John Adams) organized a campaign to select Jefferson, an ideological rival over his unprincipled New York legal colleague Burr.
 So with the help of the Federalists, Democratic-Republican Jefferson became President and Democratic-Republican Burr became Vice President.
-A few years later Vice President Burr killed General Hamilton in a duel.
+A few years later Vice President Burr killed General Hamilton in a duel and Vice President Burr became a pariah.

-The Electoral College never truly filled its role of becoming a fraud-correction-mechanism where principled citizens selected to hold temporary roles as Electors could vote for the ticket that they felt truly represented the will of the people─but in elections that are close anyway, there is usually a call to eliminate the Electoral College, which should give pause.
+The Electoral College never truly filled its role of becoming a fraud-correction-mechanism where principled citizens selected to hold temporary roles as Electors could vote for the ticket that they felt truly represented the will of the people─but in elections that are close anyway, there is usually a call to eliminate the Electoral College, which should give us pause.
+Close elections are nothing new.

 Eliminating the Electoral College would be a very bad thing because it would essentially disfranchise every part of the country besides New York City, Los Angeles, Chicago, and the District of Columbia.
 Politicians, and the interest groups that fund them, would literally be shovelling cash into these inner-city utopias to groom what the Sage of Baltimore, H.L.
 Mencken called "Voting Cattle."